Eugene7997/NTUPlanner/README.md

 # CZ2006-Team Lyon

 Hi!
-We are team lyon and here is our application for our CZ2006 Project NTUPlanner is a web application that strives to provide an improved timetable planning experience for NTU students.
+We are team lyon and here is our application for our CZ2006 Project.
+NTUPlanner is a web application that strives to provide an improved timetable planning experience for NTU students.
 NTUPlanner aims to provide an effortless experience for students to experiment and try out different combinations of lesson time slots suited for themselves.
 An